 Skip to main content

 Dreamlit securely connects to your Supabase project using OAuth2.
 No need to manage any API keys, setup edge functions, or write any code.
-It’s just one-click to setup:
+It’s one-click to set up.

 Configuring Supabase with Dreamlit